 Brick Masonry Courses, Classes and Training Information

 Brick masonry programs train professional brickmasons, stonemasons or blockmasons to use materials such as bricks, concrete blocks and natural or man-made stones.
-These professionals can be hired to complete building projects like fences, walls and walkways.
-Read about some common courses in this field here.
+Read on to learn more about common courses in this field.

 Brick masonry courses are available at technical colleges and schools that specialize in construction trades.
 These schools offer certificate, diploma, and associate's degree programs.
 In addition, some programs may include an apprenticeship that can put towards class credit.
 Standalone specialty courses on brick masonry are sometimes available as well.

 Brick masonry courses and degree programs may offer additional courses in advanced masonry, fireplace construction, stone masonry, masonry construction and structural masonry systems.
 Graduates of diploma or certificate programs are prepared for entry-level positions as masons and bricklayers.
 Graduates of associate-level programs in masonry may take additional technical, management or business courses that prepare them for careers as project supervisors, construction managers or private contractors.

 Here are some main concepts you'll encounter while studying brick masonry: